FAQs

 Once all of the elements of the service are discussed and decided upon, I will write an appropriate and customised service.
 In this way, I can create a smooth-flowing, beautifully crafted tribute for your loved one.

-As necessary, I will assist the various speakers before the event and oversee the ceremony’s design and delivery.
+As necessary, we will assist the various speakers before the event and oversee the ceremony’s design and delivery.

-During the event, I will facilitate and guide the proceedings, make any necessary announcements, as well as leading individuals through any readings or rituals within the ceremony.
+During the event, we will facilitate and guide the proceedings, make any necessary announcements, as well as leading individuals through any readings or rituals within the ceremony.